Home

 I

-internal rate of return (IRR): The Internal rate of return (IRR) or IRR formula is the best way to be able to accurately track your stock market share and portfolio performance.
+Internal rate of return (IRR): The Internal rate of return (IRR) or IRR formula is the best way to be able to accurately track your stock market share and portfolio performance.
 This is because share investing occurs over time and usually involves purchases and sales at irregular intervals.
 The measure of share performance needs to handle both the time value of money and the irregular buying and selling events.
+More ...

-intrinsic value: Described as the economic value of a company or its common stock based on internally-generated cash returns.
+Intrinsic value: Described as the economic value of a company or its common stock based on internally-generated cash returns.
 The primary objective in using the adjective "intrinsic" is to emphasize the distinction between value and current market price.
 The concept can be helpful without a corresponding formula to reduce it to computational simplicity.
 It may also be called other names such as 'fair value', 'appraised value' and 'calculated value'.

-investment style: The method used to achieve a given investment objective such as asset allocation, stock selection and other means.
+Investment style: The method used to achieve a given investment objective such as asset allocation, stock selection and other means.
 Styles can be changed like fashions and can be mixed or hybrid.
 Value investing is not a style, neither can it be mixed nor hybrid.
 It is a pure long-term permanent commitment to the method of valuation only.

-investment value: A term used to designate the estimated worth of an investment opportunity that is equal to the intrinsic value bracketed by the replacement value ceiling and the liquidation value floor.
+Investment value: A term used to designate the estimated worth of an investment opportunity that is equal to the intrinsic value bracketed by the replacement value ceiling and the liquidation value floor.

 Back to Index